-I started the evening I made this with the plan to make a loaf version of the Pumpkin & Chocolate Brownies I made in October.
+I started the evening I made this with the plan to make .
 However, I forgot to get any cream cheese, which was one of the main ingredients.
 Luckily, my housemate had left some bananas on the side, with a note saying they were unwanted.
-So a banana cake it was!
-With a few extra flavours to jazz it up a bit.
+So I jazzed them up with some extra flavours and this Spiced Banana, Choc Chip & Bourbon Loaf was born!

-Into a large bowl I sifted 145g plain flour, 1/2 tsp bicarbonate of soda, 1 tsp cinnamon and 1/2 tsp ground ginger.
-I added 1/4 tsp salt and stirred it all together.
+Into a large bowl I stirred together plain flour, bicarbonate of soda, cinnamon, salt and ground ginger.

-In another bowl I mashed up 2 bananas with a fork.
+In another bowl I mashed up the bananas with a fork.
 It’s best if the bananas are starting to brown, don’t use the just ripe ones as they will be too firm.

-In a third bowl I creamed 110g caster sugar with 55g butter.
+In a third bowl I creamed caster sugar with butter until fluffy.

-I added the mashed up bananas along with 1 egg, 50ml milk, and 1/2 tsp vanilla extract and mixed well.
+I added the mashed up bananas to the sugar and butter mixture along with egg, milk, and vanilla extract and mixed well.

-The flour mixture then went into the banana mixture, along with 50g chocolate chips and 2 tbsp of bourbon (you can also use brandy).
+The flour mixture then went into the banana mixture, along with chocolate chips and bourbon (you can also use brandy).

 I poured the mixture into a 1lb loaf tin.

-The final loaf is moist and delicious, the mixture of banana, spices and chocolate flavours are divine!
+The Spiced Banana, Choc Chip & Bourbon Loaf is so moist and delicious, the mixture of banana, spices and chocolate flavours are divine!
 I think it would also make good mini loaves.